General random walk in a random environment defined on Galton-Watson trees: A walk that changes its environment, once.

 define

 for each vertex $\nu$ and time $n$.
 If $X_{n} = \nu$, given the environment and $\Fcal_{n} \Def \sigma\{X_{1}, X_{2}, \ldots, X_{n}\}$, the probability that $ X_{n+1} = \nu i$ is given by

-so that the probability of a transition from~$\nu$ to a state~$\nu i$, which has been visited at least once before and for which $A_{\nu i} \le b_{\nu i}$, is modified by replacing $A_{\nu i}$ by~$L$ in its calculation.
+so that the probability of a transition from~$\nu$ to a state~$\nu i$, which has been visited at least once before and for which $A_{\nu i} \le B_{\nu i}$, is modified by replacing $A_{\nu i}$ by~$L$ in its calculation.
+As before, the process is absorbed at the state $\parent{\r}$, and recurrence means that the process is absorbed with probability one at $\parent{\r}$.
 Let

-and denote by $\Kst$ the transition kernel of the Markov chain $\Gamma^{*} \Def (D_{\s_{i}}, b_{\s_{i}}, A_{\s_{i}}, M_{\s_{i}})$ on $\re_+\times\S^*$, where $\S^* := \re_+^2\times\S$ is the state space of $(b_{\s_{i}}, A_{\s_{i}}, M_{\s_{i}})$, and~$D_{\s_i}$ is singled out. \ignore{ Now define $Q^{*}_{C,R}$ as in~\eqref{defnq}, with $\Kst$ instead of $K$ and with $\S^*$ playing the part of~$\S$; set $Q^{*}_{R} := Q^{*}_{-\infty, R}$. } { As before, define
+and denote by $\Kst$ the transition kernel of the Markov chain $\Gamma^{*} \Def (D_{\s_{i}}, B_{\s_{i}}, A_{\s_{i}}, M_{\s_{i}})$ on $\re_+\times\S^*$, where $\S^* := \re_+^2\times\S$ is the state space of $(B_{\s_{i}}, A_{\s_{i}}, M_{\s_{i}})$, and~$D_{\s_i}$ is singled out. \ignore{ Now define $Q^{*}_{C,R}$ as in~\eqref{defnq}, with $\Kst$ instead of $K$ and with $\S^*$ playing the part of~$\S$; set $Q^{*}_{R} := Q^{*}_{-\infty, R}$. } As before, define

-and $\eta = \lim_{\eps\to 0,r\to\infty} \eta_{\eps,r}$. }
+and $\eta = \lim_{\eps\to 0,r\to\infty} \eta_{\eps,r}$.

-\begin{theorem} Suppose that $\Kst$ satisfies Assumption~$\ki$ and that Assumption~2 also holds.
+\begin{theorem} Suppose that $\Kst$ satisfies Assumption~$\ki$ and that Assumption~$\kt$ also holds.
 Suppose that $L , p \ge 1$.
 Then the condition

 implies the transience of $\mathbf{X}$ on $\Gcal$. \end{theorem}

 \begin{corollary} If $\eta = 0$, then the process $\mathbf{X}$ is transient on $\Gcal$. \end{corollary}

 \begin{proofsect}{Proof of Theorem~\ref{rmainthrei}} Because the process~$\bX$ can change $A_{\nu}$ only at the time~$S_{\nu}$ that~$\nu$ is first visited, the proof of Proposition~\ref{prop2} can be used to show that, if $\eta<1$ and